Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

+The size of the disk fluctuates wildly outside $\sim 10^{-2}$\,pc.
+This variability is clearly related to the feeding plane of the accretion flow coming from larger radii, as well as to the expanding hot cavity generated by the feedback.
+The feeding plane can be inclined by an angle up to $\sim 30^\circ$ compared to the plane of the inner disk and correlates with the prevailing angular momentum in the inner accretion flow.

 Because the shear in such a disk is low, the viscous heating is negligible and its temperature remains close to the floor.
-The high column density leads to a low temperature of $\sim 10^4$\,K, except around $t\sim 425$\,yr, when the inner disk is basically destroyed and the temperature rises to $\sim 10^6$\,K. Hence luminosity of the disk can be neglected in the simulation of the feedback as its effective temperature will peak below the UV range, except at the close vicinity of the sink.
+The high column density leads to a low temperature of $\sim 10^4$\,K, except after $t\sim 2,500$\,yr, when the {\it extended} disk is basically destroyed and the temperature rises above $\sim 10^6$\,K. Hence, the inner disk luminosity can be neglected in the simulation of the feedback as its effective temperature will peak below the UV range.

-Shown in Figure\,\ref{fig:disk}, the inflow velocity inside the disk is $\sim 10-100\,{\rm km\,s^{-1}}$, oscillating the vicinity of the sink.
-The accretion rate has been calculated using cylindrical radii, and shows an inward increase and variability.
+Shown in Figure\,\ref{fig:disk}, the inflow velocity inside the disk is $\sim 10-100\,{\rm km\,s^{-1}}$, oscillating in the vicinity of the sink.
+Around $t\sim 2,000$\,yr, the outer disk outside $\sim 10^{-2}$\,pc is destroyed, but is gradually restored towards $t\sim 3,200$\,yr.
+The accretion rate has been calculated using cylindrical radii, and reflects the destruction of the outer disk.
+This destruction results from the expansion of the hot cavity generated by outflow.
+It can be seen directly in the temperature panel of Figure\,\ref{fig:disk}.

-When plotted along specific rays, the density, velocity and temperature profiles at $t=0$ display the anisotropy of distribution around the sink.
+When plotted along specific rays, the density, velocity and temperature profiles at $t=0$ display the anisotropy of density and temperature distributions around the sink.
 Considering the accretion disk midplane and its rotation axis, we use the polar angle $\theta$ to specify different rays.
 The angle $\theta=0$ points along the upper part of the rotation axis, while $\theta=\pi$ along the lower part of the axis, thus dividing the volume into the upper and lower hemispheres.
-As evident from the properties of the inflow-outflow discussed in the subsequent sections, they differ in both hemispheres, and even display aspect angle dependence within each hemisphere.
-For example, the density of the accreting material is higher in the upper hemisphere by a factor of a few, and this results in an asymmetric outflow properties there.
+As evident from the properties of the inflow-outflow cycle discussed in the subsequent sections, they differ in both hemispheres, and even display aspect angle dependence within each hemisphere.
+For example, the density of the accreting material is higher in the upper hemisphere by a factor of a few, and this results in asymmetric outflow properties there.

+To follow the density and temperature behavior inside the expanding cavities in both hemispheres, we focus on two rays, $\theta = \pi/4$ and $\theta=\pi$.
+The reason for this choice becomes obvious at later times in Figure\,\ref{fig:outflow}.